-Following a fire in 2007 the ship underwent extensive renovation, and a visit now includes the chance to stand directly underneath all 963 tonnes of her.
+Following a fire in 2007 the ship underwent extensive renovation, and a visit now includes the chance to stand directly underneath all 963 tonnes of her, thanks to the having been raised three metres above ground.
 Visitors can also discover the ship's history and explore the many cargoes that have filled the lower hold, from tea and whisky to wool and buffalo horns.
 The attraction also holds the world's largest collection of merchant-ship figureheads, which were donated to the Cutty Sark Society back in 1953.

 |Venue name:||Cutty Sark||Contact:|

-King William Walk
+King William Walk, Greenwich

-|Transport:||Tube: Cutty Sark DLR Rail: Greenwich/ Maze Hill|
+|Transport:||DLR: Cutty Sark/Greenwich; Rail: Maze Hill|